-The 45-hour program meets all of the requirements to become an Approved Clinical Supervisor from the Center of Credentialing and Education.
+The 45-hour program meets all of the content requirements (topics) for a practicing counselor to become an Approved Clinical Supervisor, a credential offered through the Center of Credentialing and Education.
 The training can also serve as a convenient way to achieve contact hours.

 - Instruction from five counselor educators with extensive clinical supervision experience.

 - Counseling case demonstrations for supervision application